ChrisSuess/Project-Xbow/README.md

 CCPBioSim Demo
 ================

-If you would like to try Xbow:Portal please follow this link: [Xbow:Portal](http://ec2-52-215-182-91.eu-west-1.compute.amazonaws.com)
+If you would like to try Xbow:Portal please follow this link:

+The portal is now down.
+Come back tomorrow!!!

 Crossbow
 ============